Mysterious Skin: Production

 Both Joseph Gordon-Levitt and Michelle Trachtenberg, by the time the film went into production, were looking for independent films where making money was not the main goal.
 Trachtenberg was filming EuroTrip (2004) in Prague when she first received the script, and quickly decided to join production.
-Gordon-Levitt was especially praiseful of Araki for allowing him to join production, and commented in a 2005 interview: "It is a really different role for me, and I'll always be really grateful to Gregg for believing that I could do a role like this.
+Gordon-Levitt was especially fulsome in his praise of Araki for allowing him to join production, commenting in a 2005 interview: "It is a really different role for me, and I'll always be really grateful to Gregg for believing that I could do a role like this.
 I've played the nice kid, and the smart one or funny one and even the angry one, but Gregg was the first one to call me sexy, and I'll always be really grateful for that."
 Araki approached Gordon-Levitt, who was by then struggling to find work for over a year, after seeing him in Manic (2001).
 Made on a low budget, filming commenced in August 2003 and lasted only three weeks, which gave the cast and crew no possibility of doing retakes.
+In a 2024 interview, the actor for the sexually abusive coach, Bill Sage, revealed that he went through child sexual abuse himself, which encouraged him to take on the role and "show how normal abusers can appear."

 A number of measures were taken to avoid exposing the child actors to the sexual and abusive aspects of the story.
-Although their parents were given the entire shooting script to review, the boys were given separate scripts which included only the activities they would be performing, and their roles and the characters' relationships were explained to them in innocent terms.
-All of the sexual abuse involving children is implied rather than being directly depicted, and the scenes in which this seduction and abuse takes place were filmed with each actor performing alone and addressing the camera rather than the other actor, then edited together, so the children did not see or hear the performance by the adult actor playing the abuser.
+Although their parents were given the entire shooting script to review, the boys were given separate scripts which included only the activities they would be performing, while their roles and the characters' relationships were explained to them in innocent terms.
+All of the sexual abuse involving children is implied rather than directly depicted, and the scenes in which this seduction and abuse takes place were filmed with each actor performing alone and addressing the camera and edited together.
+This was to spare the children from having to deal with the abusive nature of the other character's part.